Pregnancy comes with some not so amazing little gifts along the way. A big one being morning sickness.

-Pregnancy is amazing, for a whole host of different reasons – the most important being the birth of your beautiful baby!
-But pregnancy also comes with some not so amazing little gifts along the way.
-A big one being morning sickness.
+Pregnancy is amazing, for a whole host of different reasons – the main one being the birth of your beautiful baby!
+But the truth is, it also comes with some not-so-amazing little gifts along the way – we’re talking morning sickness.

 When does morning sickness start?